srodhiambo22/my-portfolio/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 Acknowledgments
-A big appreciation to my instructor Denis Kiboi from Moringa school and my colleagues as wel.l
+A big appreciation to my instructor Denis Kiboi from Moringa school and my colleagues as well.